leesaye/project-23-marc-copy/README.md

 4. Reliability
 5. Reusability
 ​
+## Intellectual Property Confidality Agreement
+ - We have agreed on option #2 - You can upload the code to GitHub or other similar publicly available domains.
+Marc owns the actual project but the code we worked on is on a private github repository in the CSC301 classroom.

 ## Licenses
  - Not Applicable.
 There are no licenses involved in the project as of now.